rodriguezjorgex/code-dot-org/frontend/packages/component-library/CONTRIBUTING.md

 - `#ask-design-system` Slack channel
 - @moshebaricdo, @markabarrett for design questions
-- @levadadenys for technical implementation questions
+- @levadadenys, @kelbyhawn for technical implementation questions

 ## 💡 Tips for a Smooth PR Review